 At TalkTalkBnb, you can find locals all over the world willing to host you, make you a traditional dinner and take you on tours of the area.
 In exchange, you'll speak to your hosts in your native tongue, said the company's Amanda Elsner.

 "Most travelers spend over a fifth of their budget on lodging, and 90 percent of their food budget goes to fancy restaurant meals," she said.
 "But with TalkTalkBnb, you get all of that and more, and the only currency you need is your natural ability to speak a language."

-The site has 8,000 users in 60 countries.
-“I stayed in a country manor in Lorient, France, and had traditional Breton galettes for dinner, a drive along the sea and a visit to the islands,” continued Elsner.
-“All for free, in exchange for speaking to my host in English.”
+The site currently has 25,000 users in 120 countries.
+"I stayed in a country manor in Lorient, France, and had traditional Breton galettes for dinner, a drive along the sea and a visit to the islands," Elsner said.
+"All for free, in exchange for speaking to my host in English."

 Book an All-Inclusive Resort

 There's nothing VIP about haggling and stressing over every activity or meal you want to enjoy while on vacation.
 One increasingly popular way to feel like a VIP is by booking an all-inclusive resort, said Benjamin Glaser, an editor with DealNews.